 Types of Beams, design example and design sheet in excel file download.

-1. Rectangular Beams (Rec)
+1. Rectangular Beam

-2. Circular Beams (Circular or Cylindrical)
+2. Circular Beams (Circular, Cylindrical)

-• Shape: A circular or cylindrical cross-section.
+Shape: Cylindrical or circular cross-section.

 Design Example: Rectangular Beam